 Lesson 1: Introverts think something is wrong with them because the world doesn’t understand them.

-Naturally, finding one simple definition for an introvert is hard.
-But one primary characteristic most have is a rich inner life.
+First, let’s define what “introvert” means.
+We all live on a spectrum, and most of us are “ambiverts,” sometimes more introverted, sometimes outgoing.
+One primary characteristic of introverts, however, is that they have a rich inner life.
 It doesn’t mean they don’t like being around others.
 Instead, they tend to look within themselves and like to be in quiet and safe environments to recharge.

 Because of all of the misconceptions out there, introverts can think there is something wrong with them.
 But you can rest assured that there is nothing wrong with you if you steer clear of crowded environments like parties.
 There is actually a scientific basis for this tendency.